 Changes in your baby’s weight is another source of anxiety and potential conflict with loved ones as far as a first-time mum is concerned.
 These fluctuations are expected and should be verified during your well-baby visit after delivery using an appropriate infant weighing scale.

 Any deviation from the trend described above may then prompt investigation of your baby’s nutrition or breastfeeding practices.
 The weight and length measurements for your baby should be entered in a chart which usually comes with your immunization card and each entry is benchmarked against the normal range for baby’s age within your society/race which is also usually shown on the chart.
 Looking at a chart showing baby’s weight over time gives a more objective view of if your baby is being adequately nourished.

 Signs that your Baby is being Adequately Fed

 - Have 4 -6 wet diapers (urine) and 3-4 poopy diapers daily.
 Note that exclusively breast-fed babies can go up to 3 days without passing stool at 3 months old.
 Formula fed babies can get easily constipated if you fail to follow the instructions for proportions of water to formula while preparing their meal.

 - Gain weight in accordance to the normal range for his/her age and race as entered in the growth monitoring chart mentioned above.

 See how to use a newborn check sheet to objectively assess your baby.

 Is there a need for vitamin supplements in infants?

 Formula-fed babies do not need multivites, however, babies being exclusively breastfed are required to get vitamin D drops.
-It has been found that breastfeeding mum have low levels of vitamin D in their breast milk.
+We have found that breastfeeding mums have low levels of vitamin D in their breast milk.